-As I've already covered a ‘Secret Cyclades' itinerary later on, this 10 day itinerary instead focuses on the Ionian Islands.
+As I've already covered a ‘Secret Cyclades' itinerary later on, this 10 day itinerary instead focuses on the Ionian Islands in Greece.

 Day 1 – Get to Patras from Athens.
 On arrival in Athens airport, you can get directly over to Patras.
 The earlier you get there, the more you can see of the city when you arrive.
 If you only do one thing, visit the museum in Patras.

 Day 2 – Take a ferry to Ithaki.
 At this point, you'll discover that there are a dozen variations of spellings when it comes to Greek islands, so head for Ithaca, Ithaki, or Ithaka – it's all the same!
 Legend has it this island was the home of Odysseus, and it's a beautiful green island that stands in stark contrast to the drier Cycladic islands.
 On arrival, check in and head to a beach!

 Day 3 – Overnight in Ithaca.
 It has to be said that this is an island of breathtaking views.
 Hiring a car is the best way to get around, and the island is small enough to get around easily.
 Check out Vathi and Kioni, and head to whatever beach looks a good bet!

 Day 4 – Overnight in Kefalonia.
 If you have time, check out a few more beaches before heading to the village of Frikes on Ithaca.
 Take lunch there, and then take the ferry over to Kefalonia.